 I bought a super 8 camera for holiday films and found I could bring plasticine letters to life for titles by filming then one frame at a time.
 Three week later when the film came back I saw them move by themselves MAGIC!

 I took the camera into school and the children’s interest was enormous.
 Their reaction really turned me around.
 Pupils who had little interest in learning suddenly came alive.
 Animation is a very good tool for education because everyone can learn and have fun at the same time.

 Animation can also be used to show how things work.
 Like the short I was invited to make by BBC Inside Look North on how their program was put together in 1977.
 Featuring the late great Mike Neville’.
 (Check Inside Look North 1977 and over 100 others on “Sheila Graber YouTube” channel).

-Later my work were spotted by Nicole Jouve an agent for World TV.
+Later my work was spotted by Nicole Jouve an agent for World TV.
 She phoned me up and wanted to distribute some of the shorts I’d made.
-At first I thought it was a friend kidding around.
-But she went ahead and distributed the short 16mm films I’d made, from ‘Mondrian’ to ‘Evolution’, worldwide.

 Looking back, I have met people who have asked me ‘can you do this for us ? …and I’ve just jumped in and said ‘yes I’ll do that’.
 You’ve done that too Gary, just gone for it and most times it works out and leads onto other projects’.

 ‘I still teach animation at University of Sunderland and have some of my prints, cards and DVD’s on sale in Sunderland Museum and at The Word in South Shields.

 Currently I am producing more books and fun interactive animated apps.
 Just finished one on Van Gogh, you can play with it now online on my website.
 Animation is a magic process but sadly under used.
 Disney called it the Art of the Future.
 He was right.